Parched farms, cancelled classes: Extreme heat scorches South-east Asia

 Though the phenomenon has begun to weaken, it will continue to fuel above-average temperatures across the globe, the World Meteorological Organisation said on March 5.

-Temperatures topped 40 deg C in parts of Thailand, Cambodia, Laos and Myanmar, while hitting at least 35 deg C in Malaysia, Indonesia and the Philippines in the week of March 17 to 23, latest data from the Climate Prediction Centre at the US’ National Oceanic Atmospheric Administration showed.
+Temperatures topped 40 deg C in parts of Thailand, Cambodia, Laos and Myanmar, while hitting at least 35 deg C in Malaysia, Indonesia and the Philippines in the week of March 17 to 23, latest data from the Climate Prediction Centre at the US’ National Oceanic and Atmospheric Administration showed.

 In Singapore, several schools eased uniform regulations in late March to allow students to dress in their physical education attire until further notice, while a church in Vietnam’s Ho Chi Minh City has been helping others beat the heat by giving out free iced tea to passers-by.